-FLO CA: © 2023 Services FLO Inc., All rights reserved.
-FLO, the FLO logo, LEAD THE WAY, and TRACEZ LA VOIE are trademarks of Services FLO Inc. ADDÉNERGIE is a trademark of AddÉnergie Technologies Inc. used under license by Services FLO Inc.
+FLO CA: © 2025 Services FLO Inc., All rights reserved.
+FLO and the FLO logo are trademarks of Services FLO Inc.

-FLO US: © 2023 FLO Services USA Inc., All rights reserved.
-FLO, the FLO logo, LEAD THE WAY, and TRACEZ LA VOIE are trademarks of Services FLO Inc. used under license by FLO Services USA Inc. ADDÉNERGIE is a trademark of AddÉnergie Technologies Inc. used under license by FLO Services USA Inc.
+FLO US: © 2025 FLO Services USA Inc., All rights reserved.
+FLO, the FLO logo, LEAD THE WAY, and TRACEZ LA VOIE are trademarks of Services FLO Inc. used under license by FLO Services USA Inc.

-This document is provided as a general instruction guide.
+ALL regions: This document is provided as a general instruction guide.
 All pictures shown are for illustration purposes only.
 Actual stations may vary in size or due to product enhancements, in which case additional steps may be required.
-AddÉnergie Technologies Inc. and its subsidiaries ("AddÉnergie") reserve the right to alter this document and any product offerings and specifications at any time without notice and AddÉnergie does not guarantee that that this version of the document is current.
+AddÉnergie Technologies Inc. (dba FLO) and its subsidiaries ("FLO") reserve the right to alter this document and any product offerings and specifications at any time without notice and FLO does not guarantee that that this version of the document is current.
 It is your responsibility to comply with all applicable laws, including those related to accessibility, zoning, and to exercise due diligence when conducting an installation or using this product.
 Careless installation or use may result in injury or product damage.
-To fullest extent permitted by applicable laws, AddÉnergie disclaims any liability for personal injury or property damage resulting from the installation or use of this product.
+To fullest extent permitted by applicable laws, FLO disclaims any liability for personal injury or property damage resulting from the installation or use of this product.

-Contact Us

-Telephone: 1855 543 8356

-Email: Info@flo.com

-Website: Flo.com
+Contact us 1855543-8356 info@flo.com flo.com

-Eastern office: 2800, Louis-Lumière Street, office 100, Québec (QC) G1P 0A4 CANADA

-Regional office - Western Canada: #501 - 4190 Lougheed Highway Burnaby (British Columbia), Canada, V5C 6A8

-United-States Office: 1270 Pacific Dr, Auburn Hills, MI, United States - 48326
+Eastern office: 2800, Louis-Lumière Street, office 100, Québec (QC) G1P 0A4 CANADA Regional office - Western Canada: #501 - 4190 Lougheed Highway Burnaby (British Columbia), Canada, V5C 6A8 United-States office: 1270 Pacific Dr, Auburn Hills, MI, United States - 48326